Else Jerusalem: Writing

 Jerusalem is best known as a writer and public intellectual.
 Her work centered on the then extremely controversial topic of female sexuality.
 Early writing on the subject included Venus am Kreuz (1899) and Komödie der Sinn (1902).

 At the turn of the century, she became an influential feminist intellectual in Vienna, serving as a "thought leader" and criticizing such anti-feminist works as Otto Weininger's Geschlecht und Charakter ("Sex and Character").
 She also wrote for such magazines as Maximilian Harden's Die Zukunft.
 Jerusalem is considered an important member of the fin-de-siècle bourgeois women's movement in Austria.

-In her 1902 work Gebt uns die Wahrheit! ("Give Us the Truth!"), based on a speech she had given the previous year, she advocated for sex education to prepare young women for married life.Jerusalem conducted independent research on prostitution in early 20th-century Vienna.
+In her 1902 work Gebt uns die Wahrheit! ("Give Us the Truth!"), based on a speech she had given the previous year, she advocated for sex education to prepare young women for married life.

+Jerusalem conducted independent research on prostitution in early 20th-century Vienna.
 In 1909, she published the 700-page book Der heilige Skarabäus ("The Sacred Scarab"), which became a best-seller.
 The novel was based on her own investigative research.
 Set in a Vienna brothel, its content was scandalous for the period.

 In 1928, Der heilige Skarabäus was adapted into the German silent film The Green Alley.
-It was published in English translation as The Red House in 1932.
+It was published in an abridged English translation as The Red House in 1932.
 However, when the Nazis took power later in the decade, they banned the book.
 After decades out of print, Der heilige Skarabäus was republished in Austria in 2016, accompanied by research from the scholar Brigitte Spreitzer.
+A complete English translation, by Stephanie Gorrell Ortega, was published in 2024.

 After emigrating to Argentina in 1911, Jerusalem also produced a play, Steinigung in Sakya (1929), and a philosophical treatise, Die Dreieinigkeit der menschlichen Grundkräfte (1939).